Office of First-Year Programs

 ATTN: Portfolio Review

 Review requests for fall placement must be received by August 20th.
 Review requests for spring placement must be received by January 15th.
 Any review must be requested before you take your writing course and no later than the end of your first semester as a matriculated student at FSU.
 You may not request a portfolio review if you haven’t taken the original writing placement exam.

 If you do not follow these instructions or if your portfolio is incomplete, it will not be reviewed and the original placement decision will stand.

 Your portfolio will be read carefully by members of the English Department.
 You will be notified by email as soon as the review is complete.
 Depending on when you submit the portfolio, the process may take several weeks.
-If you have questions about the portfolio review process or about the status of your review, you may email Dr. Elaine Beilin at email@example.com.
+If you have questions about the portfolio review process or about the status of your review, you may email Dr. Desmond McCarthy email@example.com.